pdjong/modbus-spy-esphome/more-info.md

 1. To read out a range of registers from server X, the client sends a request on the bus that addresses server X, indicating it wants to read registers by using so-called function code 3, and indicates the range in the request.
 2. Server X sends a response containing its own address and function code 3, and the requested data.

-Modbus defines roughly two different types of data: single bits and 16-bit registers.
+Modbus defines roughly two different types of data in its data model: single bits and 16-bit registers.
 Registers can be divided in Input Registers and Holding Registers, while single bits can be divided in Discrete Inputs and Coils.
+Each of these four types of storage has a dedicated range of addresses.
+When sending these addresses in a frame on the bus the addresses are converted according to so-called PDU (Protocol Data Unit) address rules and are zero-based.

 Applications can decide how to use those bits and registers: it is also possible to use a 16-bit register to store multiple 1-bit values, or combine two or more 16-bit registers to form bigger registers.